 Parents who are rushed and stressed can cause anxiety in their son.
 Always plan ahead and leave earlier where necessary.
 Putting in place schedules, lists, rosters and reminders will help avoid those last-minute stresses.

 Lead by example and try to walk slower, talk slower and be more present.
-There may come times when as a parent, you will need to step back and assess if there are commitments in your life that need to be removed to be a calmer and more present parent for your son, particularly in the early years.
+There may be times when, as a parent, you will need to step back and assess if there are commitments in your life that need to be removed to be a calmer and more present parent for your son, particularly in the early years.

 Be comfortable with quiet

 A calm and quiet home can help your son feel safe, lower his stress levels and encourage him to spend time in his own company.
 Scheduling quiet times in your house will help your family to consciously take time out.